-Who said it was a test? – I jest, we prefer to call it a quiz on what can go in recycling bin!
+Who said it was a test?
+I jest, we prefer to call it a quiz on what can go in the recycling bin in Australia!
 So relax, have fun and see how you do.

-We highlight some smart solutions for your various waste streams – from using composting and organic waste services for your food waste.
+We highlight some smart solutions for your various waste streams such as using composting and organic waste services for your food waste.

 This info should give you good information on what goes in each type of bin – i.e. as per the Australian standard bin colours so fewer mistakes are made.

-Questions such as what can go in recycling bin for various colours:
+Questions such as what can go in the recycling bin for various colours:

 Check out our other interactive calculators:

 Carbon neutral calculator – to work out how to offset the carbon emissions from your bin collections.

 Bins for recycling: if you are a fashionable person who cares for the environment, would you combine both your interests and actually wear clothes made from rubbish?
 If you have ever seen the Will Farrell comedy character Jacobin Mugatu describe his Derelict fashion collection in the movie Zoolander, you may be having nightmares!
 However, scientists are launching a new project whereby they can make amazing clothes out of plastic pollution in our oceans.